 Need to be able to feel changes not just rely on seeing them

 Max of 4 cues- everyone gets head and quiet so only get two more

-Running isn’t simple it is a snatch, complex
+Running isn’t simple.
+It is like a snatch, complex

 People will over cue- if you tell where to hit they focusing on hitting it and go heavy- go where quiet

 Want single word cue with maximal effect,whatever the athlete feels the change the most

 Where you create change is drills